Samuelndegwakiarie/find-element/README.md

 # find-element in an array
-#returns "found" when the element is there else it returns "not found"
+#returns "found" when the element is the array else it returns "not found"